BrycePearce/Scoobify/README.md

 2. Click on **Load Temporary Add-on**.
 3. Browse to the folder where you unzipped the project and select the `manifest.json` file.
 4. Voila!
 The extension is now loaded into Firefox.

+## Open the project in VS Code so you can modify it

+1. Open VS code -> file -> open folder -> select the project
+2. Make any changes!
+3. After making changes, go back to `about:debugging#/runtime/this-firefox`
+4. In the Temporary Extensions section, click reload to load your changes.
+Or click Remove to remove the extension!